hoplon/hoplon/doc/Getting-Started.md

 ## S-Expression Syntax

-Since HTML markup is a tree structure it can be expressed as [s-expressions] (http://en.wikipedia.org/wiki/S-expression).
+Since HTML markup is a tree structure it can be expressed as [s-expressions][2].
 For example, this HTML markup

 ```html
 <form>